 Jesus Is Tempted

-Because Jesus was exposed to all of Satan’s temptations, he knows everything we go through.
-And he wants to help us.
+Because he was exposed to every strategy Satan has available, Jesus knows what we go through when Satan tries to tempt us.
+And he can help us stay strong when we are tempted.
 In which one of these three areas are you most vulnerable to Satan’s attack: the lust of your flesh, the lust of your eyes, or your own pride?
-Find one verse that will help you focus on God—not Satan’s lures.
+Look for a verse that will help you stay focused on God—instead of Satan’s lures—in the area where you are most vulnerable.